-Injury or Ailment Treatment Unconsciousness A successful Healing test can revive a character from unconsciousness, though drugged patients may inflict a penalty on the Healing test.
-Minor Injury A successful Healing test on a Minor Injury will heal ID6 Hit Points.
-Stabilise Major Wound A successful Healing test on a Major Wound will not restore the lost Hit Points.
-This Healing merely stabilises the patient enough so that they will not die of blood loss.
+dru Minor Injury A s Stabilise Major A s Wound Th Curing Diseases A s successful Healing test can revive a character from unconsciousness, though rugged patients may inflict a penalty on the Healing test. successful Healing test on a Minor Injury will heal ID6 Hit Points. successful Healing test on a Major Wound will not restore the lost Hit Points his Healing merely stabilises the patient enough so that they will not die of lood loss.
 (Major Wounds are an optional rule).
-Curing Diseases A successful Healing test allows a diseased patient to add a bonus to his next opposed test of Resilience versus disease Potency to resist the disease.
-The bonus is equal to the healer's Healing skill divided by 10 (the critical success range).
-Curing Poisons A successful Healing test allows a poisoned patient to attempt a second opposed test of Resilience versus poison Potency.
-The patient gains a bonus to thier Resilience skill equal to the healer's Healing skill divided by 10 (the critical success range).
-Surgery Other than magical healing, successful Surgery is the only way that a character can recover from a Major Wound.
-Once a successful Healing test has been made to quench the bleeding of a Major Wound, a successful Healing test can attempt to set broken bones, stitch together rent flesh and restore the wound location so that it is on the road to recovery.
-As long as the Healing test is a success, the stricken character gains one hit point and will begin to heal as normal.
+Stabilise Major Wound Th blo Curing Diseases A s successful Healing test on a Major Wound will not restore the lost Hit Points. his Healing merely stabilises the patient enough so that they will not die of lood loss.
+(Major Wounds are an optional rule).
+Wound Th blo Curing Diseases A s his Healing merely stabilises the patient enough so that they will not die of lood loss.
+(Major Wounds are an optional rule). u u successful Healing test allows a diseased patient to add a bonus to his next bo A successful Healing test allows a diseased patient to add a bonus to his next opposed test of Resilience versus disease Potency to resist the disease.
+The bonus is equal to the healer's Healing skill divided by 10 (the critical success range). op to A successful Healing test allows a poisoned patient to attempt a second opposed test of Resilience versus poison Potency.
+The patient gains a bonus to thier Resilience skill equal to the healer's Healing skill divided by 10 (the critical success range). car ma att loc suc Other than magical healing, successful Surgery is the only way that a character an recover from a Major Wound.
+Once a successful Healing test has been hade to quench the bleeding of a Major Wound, a successful Healing test can ttempt to set broken bones, stitch together rent flesh and restore the wound bocation so that it is on the road to recovery.
+As long as the Healing test is a success, the stricken character gains one hit point and will begin to heal as ormal.